VighneshNatarajanGanesh/VighneshNatarajanGanesh/README.md

 ### 👨‍💻 My Work
 -----------------

-### Most of my work is in private GitLab Repos the different organizations I work for.
+### Most of my work is in private GitLab Repos of the different organizations I work for dur to my personal preference.
 So I would like to redirect you to my [resume](https://vighneshnatarajanganesh.github.io/personal-website/pdfs/resume_data_science.pdf) / [personal website](https://vighneshnatarajanganesh.github.io/personal-website/).

 But if you'd like to, you could take a look at these!